Install Nginx, Php, MariaDB on Ubuntu 16.04.1

 try_files $uri $uri/ /index.php?$args;

-Restart nginx to take changes comes into effect.
+Restart nginx to take the changes into effect.

 systemctl restart nginx